antoniocastel/antoniocastel.github.io/_pages/about.md

 Research Interests
 ======
-*Areas:* service operations, AI for service delivery and design, contact centers, behavioral operations
+*Areas:* service operations, AI for service delivery and design, contact centers, behavioral operations, healtcare, criminal justice.

-*Methodologies:* data science, stochastic modeling, Hawkes processes, data-driven modeling, machine learning, queueing theory, simulation, NLP
+*Methodologies:* data science, stochastic modeling, Hawkes processes, machine learning, queueing theory, simulation, NLP

 **If you are a motivated graduate student or postdoc eager to explore research in my fields of interest, I’d be glad to hear from you**